Kilonova-Catcher/KNC-Manual/doc/Recc_Software.md

-## Reccomended Software by KNC Members

-### Preprocessing astronomical images with Prism V11 software (Marc Serrau's Workflow)
+## Reccomended Software by KNC Members: Preprocessing astronomical images with Prism V11 software (Marc Serrau's Workflow)

 Astronomical images directly obtained with a numerical camera are always affected by defects due to the optics and the electronic of camera.